First Things First

-Christ, with His bride the church, will raise all the dead and reform them, to fulfil Gods sworn promise, In thy seed shall all the nations of the earth be blessed (Gen. 22:18).
+Christ with his bride, the church, will raise all the dead and reform them, fulfilling God's sworn promise, In thy seed shall all the nations of the earth be blessed (Gen. 22:18).

-After the thousand-year Kingdom of Christ, and the little season of the worlds final examination, God will forever head up all things in Christ, the things in the heavens, and the things upon the earth (Eph 1:10).
-The experience with Satan, sin, sickness, and death will ultimately bring health everlasting to all the families of the earth (Ps 74:14).
+After the thousand-year Kingdom of Christ, and the little season of the world's final examination, God will forever head up all things in Christ, the things in the heavens, and the things upon the earth (Eph 1:10).
+The experience with Satan, sin, sickness, and with death will ultimately bring health everlasting to all the families of the earth (Ps.
+74:14).

-We must both learn what our Lord does for us and learn our own undone condition.
+We must learn both what our Lord does for us and what our own undone condition is.
 The more conscious we are of our own shortcomings, the more we see our need for Christ.

 How can we glorify God?
 How can we show him our devotion?

-Consider how a wise young man can know ahead what kind of a wife an attractive young lady would be for him.
-When he sees how she treats others before they are married, he will have a good idea how she will treat him after they are married.
+Consider how a wise young man can know what kind of wife an attractive young lady would be for him.
+When he sees how she treats others before they are married, he will have a good idea of how she will treat him after they are married.
 (Similarly, can a wise young lady look ahead.)
-In like manner, Jesus Christ watches His prospective bride: he watches to see how we treat others.
+In like manner, Jesus Christ watches his prospective bride: he watches to see how we treat others.

 It is tempting to put on a good face toward those we see only occasionally.
 But it is a better measure of the heart how we treat those whom we see continually.

 If a man say, I love God, and hateth his brother he is a liar: for he that loveth not his brother whom he hath seen, cannot love God whom he hath not seen. - John 4:20

 A similar standard will apply in the thousand-year Kingdom of Christ, Inasmuch as ye did it unto one of these my brethren, even these least, ye did it unto me (Matt.
 25:40).